 Mass Planner is a tool I’ve used for a while now and it has worked really well for me so I’ve decided to do a review and tutorial for this tool as it will be useful for anyone who is managing Social Media accounts whether it’s for your own accounts or for your clients.

-The tool does come with a 5-day trial so that you can try before you buy, so it is very fair.
 It only works with windows at present so for those of you with Macs, you will need to do whatever it is you do to get windows working on your Mac, whether that is using a virtual desktop or similar.

 Mass planner is software that will do things like unfollow people who don’t follow you back, it will follow people who follow your competition and it has many other settings that will allow you to build up a good social media profile and following.
 This tool doesn’t just work with Twitter, it works with LinkedIn, Facebook, Instagram, Google Plus and Pinterest.